xiaoniuniu89/google-shopping-list/README.md

 start the development server - "python3 manage.py runserver"

 You should now be up and running, you can log in with the superuser credentials you just created.

-A note about development server
-- Django all auth social login with Google is set up to only run on [deployed site](https://shopping-list-daniel-callaghan.herokuapp.com/)
-- Development server uses sqlLite Database while production uses postgres.